-Human 8-hydroxy-2-deoxyguanosine ELISA kit is an accurate in vitro quantitative method for detecting human 8-OHdG (8-hydroxy-2-deoxyguanosine, 8-OHdG check) in human saliva, serum, urine and plasma samples.
+Human 8-OHdG ELISA kit is an accurate in vitro quantitative method for detecting 8-hydroxy-2-deoxyguanosine (8-OHdG, 8-OHdG check) in human saliva, serum, urine and plasma samples.
 This assay has a minimum sensitivity detection limit of 0.5 ng/ml.

-8-hydroxy-2-deoxyguanosine (8-OHdG) is a modified base which can occur in the DNA as a result of an attack by hydroxyl radicals which are formed has either intermediates or products during the process of oxidative stress or aerobic metabolism.
+8-hydroxy-2-deoxyguanosine (8-OHdG) is a modified base in the DNA as a result of an attack by hydroxyl radicals.
+These are formed has either intermediates or products during the process of oxidative stress or aerobic metabolism.
 There are many publications which support the involvement of free radical reactions in the DNA damage process of many biomolecules which can ultimately lead to many diseases in humans for example cancer, diabetes, neurodegenerative conditions (Alzheimer’s disease), rheumatoid arthritis, atherosclerosis, inflammation, cerebral and heart ischemia-reperfusion injury.
-This human 8-OHdG ELISA kit is suitable for use in many different types of diagnostic applications.

 All reagents supplied need to be stored at 2 °C – 8 °C, unopened reagents will retain reactivity until expiration date.
 Do not use reagents beyond this date.

-- Primary Antibody: Contains human 8-OHdG monoclonal antibody (clone N45.1).
+- Primary Antibody: Contains monoclonal antibody (clone N45.1).

 - Primary Antibody Solution.